How to minimise air motor freezing

 Furthermore, several non-environmental factors contribute to air motor freezing such as the motor air valve material, motor air valve geometry, motor pressure demand, length in seconds of the cycle run, cycle rate of motor and exhaust port restrictions.

-Video: Icing comparison - Graco vs. Wiwa
+WATCH: Icing comparison - Graco vs. Wiwa

 Selecting appropriate equipment